 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - Are there restrictions on intercity or interstate travel?
 Yes

 - While general restrictions have been relaxed during the RMCO, specific “red zones” with higher numbers of COVID-19 cases may be intermittently placed under a more restrictive Conditional Movement Control Order (CMCO).

-- On October 26, the Government of Malaysia announced an extension of the CMCO in Selangor, Kuala Lumpur and Putrajaya, which will remain in effect until November 9.
+- On October 26, the Government of Malaysia announced an extension of the CMCO in Selangor, Kuala Lumpur and Putrajaya.
+On November 7, this CMCO was extended again until December 6, and expanded to include the states of Kedah, Perak, Pulau Pinang, Melaka, Johor, and Terengganu.
 The following restrictions will be enforced:

 - Prohibition on inter-district travel.
 Those who need to cross borders must present their employee pass or a letter of permission from their employer;